nikkorn/mistreevous/README.md

 ```

 ### Condition
-A Condition node will immediately move into either a **succeeded** or **failed** based of the boolean result of calling a function in the blackboard.
-Each condition node will correspond to functionality defined within the blackboard, where the first condition node argument will be an identifier matching the name of the corresponding blackboard condition function.
+A Condition node will immediately move into either a **succeeded** or **failed** state based on the boolean result of calling a function on the agent.
+Each condition node will correspond to functionality defined on the agent, where the first condition node argument will be an identifier matching the name of the corresponding agent condition function.

 ```
 root {